 Bony defects of the medial orbital wall have been covered historically, by both alloplastic materials and bone grafts.
 Potential autogenous bone graft sources are the rib, iliac crest, and calvarium.
-However, with the increasing availability of viable alloplastic implants (either permanent or absorbable), such as polyethylene, nylon foil, Gelfilm, or those composed of titanium, along with donor-site complications associated with bone grafts, their use has declined in orbital wall reconstruction.
+However, with the increasing availability of viable alloplastic implants (either permanent or absorbable), such as porous polyethylene, gel film, bioglass, silicone sheeting, or those composed of titanium, along with donor-site complications associated with bone grafts, their use has declined in orbital wall reconstruction.

 Medial orbital wall fractures are usually repaired under general anesthesia.
 The patient is brought into the operating room suite and sedated.
 The forced duction test is repeated with the patient under anesthesia to reconfirm previous findings.